kyverno/kyverno/docs/user/cli/commands/kyverno_apply.md

-  -s, --set strings                        Variables that are required -i, --stdin                              Optional mutate policy parameter to pipe directly through to kubectl -t, --table                              Show results in table format -u, --userinfo string                    Admission Info including Roles, Cluster Roles and Subjects -f, --values-file string                 File containing values for policy variables
+  -s, --set strings                        Variables that are required -i, --stdin                              Optional mutate policy parameter to pipe directly through to kubectl -t, --table                              Show results in table format
+      --target-resource strings            Path to individual files containing target resources files for policies that have mutate existing
+      --target-resources strings           Path to a directory containing target resources files for policies that have mutate existing
+  -u, --userinfo string                    Admission Info including Roles, Cluster Roles and Subjects -f, --values-file string                 File containing values for policy variables
       --warn-exit-code int                 Set the exit code for warnings; if failures or errors are found, will exit 1